Grasshoppers Return ― It’s Time to Scout Field Borders

 Grasshoppers are easiest to control before they become adults and have fully developed wings (Figure 2).
 Numerous insecticides are labeled and effective for grasshopper control on various crops.
 (See the Insecticide Table for the respective crop, from Nebraska Extension EC130.)
 After grasshoppers become adults control success will be much more variable.
 If a range of rates is listed for a given insecticide, generally it's best to use the higher rates once adults are present.
 Always follow the recommended label rates, application directions, and restrictions.

 Because grasshoppers do not like to enter dense plant canopies, most damage will be limited to field edges.
 Border treatments often are used to protect cropland from grasshoppers.
-A border spray should be effective for at least 7-14 days, depending on re-infestation pressure.
+A border spray should be effective for at least seven to 14 days, depending on re-infestation pressure.
 Also, the residual activity of the treatments will vary with chemical and environmental conditions.
 It is important to monitor the border areas and crop margins after treatment to make sure grasshoppers do not reenter the field.
 Be sure to read and follow harvest and grazing restrictions when spraying borders adjoining cropland.

 When treating borders, it is often necessary to treat the edge of the crop to reduce hopper numbers that have already moved into the field margin.
 One of the biggest problems with these treatments is that only a few insecticides are labeled for both crops and the surrounding areas (rangeland/pasture or non-crop areas).